-BOSTON LYRIC OPERA RELEASES A GRIPPING NEW CINEMATIC VISION OF THE PHILIP GLASS OPERA BASED ON EDGAR ALLAN POE'S GOTHIC HORROR STORY
+BOSTON LYRIC OPERA TO RELEASE A GRIPPING NEW CINEMATIC VISION OF THE PHILIP GLASS OPERA BASED ON EDGAR ALLAN POE'S GOTHIC HORROR STORY

-With hand-drawn and stop-motion animation, and a new recording, a timely framework is built around the familiar story and music.
+With hand-drawn and stop-motion animation, and a new recording, a timely new framework is built around the familiar story and music.

-Film is available January 29, 2021, exclusively on BLO's operabox.tv
+Film will be available widely Jan.
+29, 2021, exclusively on BLO's operabox.tv.

-NEW ENGLAND, U.S. - Dec.
-17, 2020 - Boston Lyric Opera's (BLO) newly commissioned film version of Philip Glass' opera THE FALL OF THE HOUSE OF USHER is a gripping, ground-breaking new creation that launches Edgar Allan Poe's Victorian gothic horror tale into modern times.
-Using hand-drawn and stop-motion animation techniques alongside artistically curated archival footage, this version of USHER tells the mysterious story with Glass' complete score and Arthur Yorinks' full libretto, while building a new, cinematic framework around it.
+NEW ENGLAND, U.S. - Updated Jan 13, 2020 - Boston Lyric Opera's (BLO) newly commissioned film version of Philip Glass' opera THE FALL OF THE HOUSE OF USHER is a gripping, ground-breaking new creation that launches Edgar Allan Poe's Victorian gothic horror tale into modern times.
+Using hand-drawn and stop-motion animation techniques alongside curated archival footage, this version of USHER tells the mysterious story with Glass' complete score and Arthur Yorinks' full libretto, while building a new, cinematic framework around it.